 Tracking and prosecution of remaining fugitives

-Eight individuals indicted by the ICTR for genocide, crimes against humanity, and war crimes are still at large.
-Three individuals are expected to be tried by the Mechanism, and the cases of the remaining five individuals are expected to be tried in Rwanda.
+Seven individuals indicted by the ICTR for genocide, crimes against humanity, and war crimes are still at large.
+Two individuals are expected to be tried by the Mechanism, and the cases of the remaining five individuals are expected to be tried in Rwanda.
 Locating and arresting the remaining ICTR fugitives is a top priority for the Mechanism’s Office of the Prosecutor.

 Read more on Searching for the Fugitives

 The Mechanism is responsible for conducting and completing all appeal proceedings for which the notice of appeal was filed after the start of the relevant branch of the Mechanism.
 These proceedings may involve appeals against trial judgements, or sentences, pronounced by the ICTR, the ICTY, or the Mechanism.